 The PHA will analyze the various kinds of contacts it has with the public, to assess language needs and decide what reasonable steps should be taken.
 "Reasonable steps" may not be reasonable where the costs imposed substantially exceed the benefits.

-Where feasible, the PHA will train and hire bilingual staff to be available to act as interpreters and translators, will pool resources with other PHAs, and will standardize documents.
-Where feasible and possible, the PHA will encourage the use of qualified community volunteers.
+Where feasible and possible, according to its language assistance plan (LAP), the PHA will train and hire bilingual staff to be available to act as interpreters and translators, will pool resources with other PHAs, and will standardize documents.